 - KEYS 4XXX: Global Keystone Seminar

 NOTE: Except where specified otherwise, the above courses must not also satisfy major requirements.
-GCP skills requirements may be fulfilled with the courses above, courses in the major, or electives.
+Once course from above must be coded for the Ethical Reasoning skill; other GCP skills requirements are fulfilled by DADAH core distribution courses.
 Arts Appreciation is satisfied in meeting the requirements for the major.